jaljo/articles/text-editor/text-editor-002-en-proofing.md

 ```
 [See gist here](https://gist.github.com/jaljo/006cab23716b9076dfcd5b2032d03081)

-That epic check for the twitter SDK presence in the window object using the
+That epic checks for the twitter SDK presence in the window object using the
 `filter` operator.
 Noticed how we pass the window object as a dependency of
 the epic ?
-This life saving feature is given by rxjs 6 and help us to keep our
+This life saving feature is given by rxjs 6 and helps us to keep our
 epics as pure as possible.
 By letting us the ability to mock the window object
 (or our fetchApi, which also comes as a dependency), testing is way simpler.
 Here is a brief explanation of what the epic actually do :